 Mechanism of Action

-The following activities will help explain to students how these substances change the brain and the body.
+The following activities, when used along with the magazine on stimulants, will help explain to students how these substances change the brain and the body.